Work Visa for US: How to Apply for a Post Study Work Visa USA

 A B-1/B-2 visa holder cannot be granted permanent residence, but can apply for a green card while holding this visa and it potentially offers another way for international student work in US after graduation.
 The maximum amount of time issued for this visa is 180 days and allows multiple entries into the US.
 To be eligible for this visa, you must prove that your travel is temporary and that you can self-fund the cost of the whole trip.

-The process of applying for and obtaining a visa can be long and challenging, but it is important to remember that you must maintain your status once you have obtained a visa.
+The process of applying for and obtaining an America work permit can be long and challenging, but it is important to remember that you must maintain your status once you have obtained a visa.
 If you are unable to maintain your visa status, you may be required to return to your home country, which could disrupt your plans for the future.

 Best Practices for Maintaining Your US Visa Status